Hereditary Diffuse Gastric Cancer (PDQ®): Genetics - Health Professional Information [NCI]

 Introduction

 Hereditary diffuse gastric cancer (HDGC) is an autosomal dominant hereditary cancer syndrome that increases an individual's risk to develop diffuse gastric cancer and lobular breast cancer.
 HDGC is defined by the presence of germline pathogenic variants in the CDH1 gene, which codes for the cell–cell adhesion junction protein, E-cadherin.
-In CDH1 pathogenic variant carriers, lifetime risk of diffuse gastric cancer (to age 80 y) ranges from 37% to 70% in men and 25% to 83% in women.[1,2,3,4] The average age of gastric cancer diagnosis can range from 38 to 80 years, with the earliest reported diagnosis occurring at age 14 years.[1,2,3,5,6] The lifetime risk for lobular breast cancer (to age 80 y) is 39% to 55% in women who carry a CDH1 pathogenic variant.
-The average age of lobular breast cancer diagnosis ranges from 46 to 50 years.[1,3,7] Recent gastric and lobular breast cancer risk estimates are even lower than these numbers [8] because clinical criteria for genetic testing are becoming less stringent.
+In patients with CDH1 pathogenic variants, early stage gastric cancer is characterized by intramucosal foci of signet ring cell carcinoma while advanced gastric cancer presents as poorly cohesive diffuse type carcinoma with very few typical signet ring cells.[1]
+In CDH1 pathogenic variant carriers, lifetime risk of diffuse gastric cancer (to age 80 y) ranges from 37% to 70% in men and 25% to 83% in women.[2,3,4,5] The average age of gastric cancer diagnosis can range from 38 to 80 years, with the earliest reported diagnosis occurring at age 14 years.[2,3,4,6,7] The lifetime risk for lobular breast cancer (to age 80 y) is 39% to 55% in women who carry a CDH1 pathogenic variant.
+The average age of lobular breast cancer diagnosis ranges from 46 to 50 years.[2,4,8] Recent gastric and lobular breast cancer risk estimates are even lower than these numbers [9] because clinical criteria for genetic testing are becoming less stringent.
 This phenomenon has also been seen with other hereditary cancer syndromes, like hereditary breast and ovarian cancer and Lynch syndrome.

 Pathogenic variants in a second gene, CTNNA1, are found in a small number of families with HDGC.
-This gene codes for an adhesion junction protein, alpha-E-catenin.[9,10] The age of gastric cancer onset in confirmed CTNNA1 pathogenic variant carriers ranges from 22 to 72 years, but gastric cancer penetrance in these individuals is unknown.
-Additionally, it is unclear if CTNNA1 pathogenic variants increase breast cancer risk.[11]
+This gene codes for an adhesion junction protein, catenin alpha-1.[10,11] The age of gastric cancer onset in confirmed CTNNA1 pathogenic variant carriers ranges from 22 to 72 years.
+The first study to provide CTNNA1 penetrance estimates reported up to a 57% lifetime risk of developing gastric cancer in families from European hereditary cancer registries.[12]
+It is unclear if CTNNA1 pathogenic variants increase breast cancer risk.[13]
 Given the limited knowledge about the prevalence and penetrance of CTNNA1 pathogenic variants, many commercial testing laboratories do not offer clinical genetic testing for this gene.

 References: